BangboLiang/BangboLiang.github.io/_posts/2023-7-25-Answer-Lookup-Using-Dichotomy.md

 # Using dichotomy to find the highest/lowest possible answer is a good way to solve problems.

-You can find the example problem here:  https://www.luogu.com.cn/problem/P2678
+You can find the example problem here : [https://www.luogu.com.cn/problem/P2678](https://www.luogu.com.cn/problem/P2678)

 Here is the problem:
 >The annual "Stone Jumping" competition is about to start again!